tebmed/privBench/over-privilege-reflection/README.md

 ## Code Smells

 This scenario is designed to highlight the importance of requesting only essential permissions.
-The unessential permission requested by the benign application allowed a malicious application to gain access to sensitive data.
+The unessential permission requested by the vulnerable application allowed a malicious application to gain access to sensitive data.
 The code smell is located in the AndroidManifest.xml file of the vulnerable application :

 ```xml